TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 _DynamoDB_: Stores and retrieves chat messages, ensuring scalability and low-latency access.

-### Contributing 🤝
+### Contributing
-Contributions are welcome!
-Feel free to submit issues, feature requests, or pull requests.
+Contributions are most welcome, feel free to submit issues, feature requests, or pull requests.

 #### Acknowledgments
 Special thanks to [AWS](https://aws.amazon.com/) for providing an excellent tutorial that served as the foundation for this project.
 The original tutorial, [https://docs.aws.amazon.com/apigateway/latest/developerguide/websocket-api-chat-app.html], was instrumental in guiding the implementation of the base architecture.